jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-07.md

 [Here follows the better-preserved ending.]

-... the star, which shineth in the heavens.
+... the star, which shined in the heavens.

 May he hold the Beginning and the Future, may they pay homage unto him, Saying,